NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 If this terrain is close to the poles, say within 25 degrees of latitude, it is advised to use a stereographic projection, centered either at the nearest pole, or close to the center of the current DEM.
-Its center’s longitude and latitude can be found with ``gdalinfo -stats``, which can then be passed to ``point2dem`` such as::
+Its center's longitude and latitude can be found with ``gdalinfo -stats``, which can then be passed to ``point2dem`` such as::

      point2dem --stereographic --proj-lon <lon_ctr> --proj-lat <lat_ctr> ...